Master of Social Welfare (MSW)

 Accreditation

 The Berkeley Social Welfare MSW Program has been continuously accredited since 1928 by the Council on Social Work Education (CSWE), the sole accrediting agency for professional social work education in the United States.
-The Berkeley Master of Social Welfare degree is fully equivalent to the master’s in social work (MSW) degree.
+The Berkeley Master of Social Welfare degree is fully equivalent to the Master of Social Work (MSW) degree and can lead to a professional license in social work.